Sons and Lovers: Development and publication history

-The third published novel of D. H. Lawrence, taken by many to be his earliest masterpiece, tells the story of Paul Morel, a young man and budding artist.
+The third published novel of D. H. Lawrence, said by many to be his earliest masterpiece, tells the story of Paul Morel, a young man and budding artist.

 The original 1913 edition was heavily edited by Edward Garnett who removed 80 passages, roughly a tenth of the text.
 The novel is dedicated to Garnett.
-Garnett, as the literary advisor to the publishing firm Duckworth, was an important figure in leading Lawrence farther into the London literary world during the years 1911 and 1912.
+Garnett, as the literary advisor to the publishing firm Duckworth, was an important figure in leading Lawrence further into the London literary world during the years 1911 and 1912.
 It was not until the 1992 Cambridge University Press edition was released that the missing text was restored.

-Lawrence began working on the novel in the period of his mother's illness, and often expresses this sense of his mother's wasted life through his female protagonist Gertrude Morel.
-Letters written around the time of its development clearly demonstrate the admiration he felt for his mother – viewing her as a 'clever, ironical, delicately moulded woman' – and her apparently unfortunate marriage to his coal-miner father, a man of 'sanguine temperament' and instability.
-He believed that his mother had married below her class status.
+Lawrence began working on the novel in the time of his mother's illness, and often expresses this sense of his mother's wasted life through his female protagonist Gertrude Morel.
+Letters written around the time of its development clearly demonstrate the admiration he felt for his mother, viewing her as a 'clever, ironical, delicately moulded woman', and her unfortunate marriage to his coal-miner father, a man of 'sanguine temperament' and instability.
+He believed his mother had married below her class status.
 Unlike her husband, Lydia grew up in a middle class religious family, and the differences in their backgrounds often caused family conflicts.
-On one hand, Mr. Lawrence would spend his wages on drink after working for hours in the coal mine; on the other hand, Mrs. Lawrence focused on their children's upbringing, welfare, and education while also harboring a desire to open her own haberdashery shop.
-This personal family conflict experienced by Lawrence provided him with the impetus for the first half of his novel – in which both William, the older brother, and Paul Morel become increasingly contemptuous of their father – and the subsequent exploration of Paul Morel's antagonising relationships with both his lovers, which are both incessantly affected by his allegiance to his mother.
+On one hand, Mr. Lawrence would spend his wages on alcohol after working for hours in the coal mine.
+On the other hand, Mrs. Lawrence focused on their children's upbringing, welfare, and education while also harbouring a desire to open her own haberdashery shop.
+This personal family conflict experienced by Lawrence provided him with the impetus for the first half of his novel where William, the older brother, and Paul Morel become increasingly contemptuous of their father and the subsequent exploration of Paul Morel's antagonising relationships with each of his lovers, which are both incessantly affected by his allegiance to his mother.